Resume Content & Formatting

 Step 4: Activities

 This is the place to list your extra-curricular activities, such as sports, on-campus involvement, or volunteer experience.
-You may provide a brief description of accomplishments and responsibilities for each.
+You may provide a brief description of accomplishments and responsibilities for each experience.

 Step 5: Skills